 - Ros Ballaster.
 'Women's Studies, Gender Studies, Feminist Studies?
 Designing and Delivering a Course in Gender at Postgraduate Level' in Teaching Gender, ed.
 Alice Ferrebe and Fiona Tolan (2012). - Wendy Brown.
 'The Impossibility of Women's Studies' in Women's Studies on the Edge, ed.
-Joan Scott (1999). - Robyn Wiegman.
-'The Possibilities of Women's Studies' in Women's Studies for the Future:Foundations, Interrogations, Politics, ed.
-Elizabeth Lapovsky Kennedy (2005). - Afsaneh Najmabadi.
+Joan Scott (1999). - Judith Butler.
+'Critically Queer' in J. Butler, Bodies that Matter: On the Discursive Limits of 'Sex' (1993). - Clare Hemmings.
+"Is Gender Studies Singular?
+Stories of Queer/Feminist Difference and Displacement." differences 27.2 (2016): 79-102. - Afsaneh Najmabadi.
 'Teaching and Research in Unavailable Intersections' in Women's Studies on the Edge, ed.
-Joan Scott (1999). - Eleri Watson and Charlotte De Val.
-"This is education as the practice of freedom": Twenty Years of Women's Studies at the University of Oxford in Exchanges: The Warwick Research Journal 3.1 http://exchanges.warwick.ac.uk/index.php/exchanges/article/view/81
+Joan Scott (1999). - Susan Stryker.
+"Transgender Studies: Queer Theory's Evil Twin."
+GLQ: A Journal of Lesbian and Gay Studies (2004): 212-215. <muse.jhu.edu/article/54599.>. - Eleri Watson and Charlotte De Val.
+"This is education as the practice of freedom": Twenty Years of Women's Studies at the University of Oxford' in Exchanges: The Warwick Research Journal 3.1 http://exchanges.warwick.ac.uk/index.php/exchanges/article/view/81